UIS Writing Style Guide

 Proper names of specific persons, places, or things.
 Also capitalize phrases, such as Spring Semester 2016.

 - Don’t capitalize:

-- In titles, the first and last words, as well as all nouns, pronouns, adjectives, adverbs, and words like if, because, and that are capped.
+- In titles, the first and last words, as well as all nouns, pronouns, adjectives, verbs, adverbs, and words like if, because, and that are capitalized.
 The words a, an, the, and, but, or, for, nor, and prepositions of any length are lowercased (unless they’re the first or last word).
-The to in infinitives or the second part of a hyphenated word is also lowercased (A Long Way to Run, To Have and Have Not, Planning a Sit-down Dinner Party, Your Next Dinner Party: Buffet or Sit-Down).
+The to in infinitives or the second part of a hyphenated word is also lowercased (A Long Way to Run, To Have and Have Not, Planning a Sit-down Dinner Party, Your Next Dinner Party: Buffet or Sit-down).